This fudge ripple cashew cream recipe is whipped light and fluffy, full of good fats, and the perfect compliment to a ripple of healthy melted fudge.

 Fudge Ripple Cashew Cream Recipe

 For the cashew cream

-- 1 tsp vanilla powder, paste or extract is fine
+- 1 tsp vanilla (powder, paste or extract is fine)

 For the fudge ripple

-Stir some fudge into the cream mixture, and paint some on glass sides.
+- Melt the chocolate and paint some on glass sides.
 Then pour the cream into the glasses and serve!

 - Any leftover cashew cream stores up to 2 days covered in refrigerator or freeze for 6 months.